helloturbine/turbine-docs/docs/records/components.md

 Hit "Create Component" to save changes.

+## How to edit the remote SKU on a Component in Turbine

+The remote SKU of a component can only be edited on the component details page.
+After navigating to the component details page, select the "Edit" button adjacent to the remote SKU.
+A modal will pop up with a text box that can be edited.
+You change will permeate through the app upon saving.

 ## How to archive a Component in Turbine

 1. Go to the [Components](https://app.helloturbine.com/app/components) Page.